 Rent Increase Law

-Landlords in Florida can charge any amount of rent they’d like.
-This is because the state doesn’t have a rent control law in place.
+A Florida residential landlord shall charge any amount of rent they’d like.
+This is because the state doesn’t have any rent control regulations in place.
 You can also raise rent prices for any reason and do so as often as you like.

-However, you must serve your tenant with a written notice of the expected increase in rent.
-The kind of notice you’ll need to provide will depend on the frequency of periodic rent payments.
+However, landlords must serve their tenant written notice of the intention to increase rent, and the new amount tenants will be expected to pay.
+The kind of notice you’ll need to provide will depend on how frequently your tenant is paying rent.

 Bottom Line

-While remaining up to date on Florida Landlord-Tenant Laws is critical to your success as a Florida landlord, monitoring legal amendments and keeping track of mandatory disclosures can be difficult when you’re self-managing your rental property.
+While remaining up to date on Florida Landlord-Tenant Laws is critical to your success as a Florida landlord, monitoring legal amendments and keeping track of mandatory disclosures can be difficult when you’re self-managing your rental.
 Fortunately, Stringer Management can help!

 Stringer Management is a full-service property management company in Florida.
 We have been serving landlords in Sarasota, Manatee, and Charlotte county for 31 years.